gvalentini85/betrack-cli/docs/source/development.rst

 ============

-In order to modify or contribute to the source code of *betrack* you must first install the following softwares:
+In order to modify or contribute to the source code of *betrack* you must first install the following software:

 * `Python <https://www.python.org/downloads/>`_